oopsmonk/documentation/blueprints/0.1/tangle-data-storage/deployment-and-testing.md

     ![Retrieve File for IOTA IPFS Data Storage PoC](../images/data-storage-upload-validated.png)

 This completes the full lifecycle for storing, retrieving, and validating a file.
-The file metadata, SHA256 hash and IPFS hash that are stored in a transaction on the Tangle are immutable.
-If the file contents that you retrieve from the IPFS node don't match the ones on the Tangle, then the contents of that file can no longer be trusted.
+The file metadata, SHA256 hash and IPFS hash that are stored in a transaction in the Tangle are immutable.
+If the file contents that you retrieve from the IPFS node don't match the ones in the Tangle, then the contents of that file can no longer be trusted.

 ## Next steps